 Team chat apps like Slack, Mattermost, or ChatWork are essential for short, specific questions and answers that can be quickly exchanged.

-These kinds of apps are useful for rapid responses and keeping information from being lost or bogged down in email.
+These kinds of apps are useful for rapid responses and keeping information from being lost or bogged down in the email.

 Adopt Company Forums and Discussion Boards